Mohammed Salim (politician): Political career

 He was also elected to the Central Committee of the Communist Party of India (Marxist) in 1998.

 He was later inducted in the state committee and state secretariat in 2006.
 He was elected to the politburo of C.P.I.(M.) in the 21st party congress organised at Visakhapatnam in 2015.

 In 2022, he was elected as Secretary of West Bengal state committee of CPI(M).
 He has led efforts to rejuvenate the party in West Bengal after it was routed in the 2021 West Bengal Legislative Assembly election.

+Electoral history

+Salim has been elected as Member of Parliament, Lok Sabha twice and served as a Member of Parliament, Rajya Sabha for two terms.
+He was also elected as Member of Legislative Assembly from the Entally (Vidhan Sabha constituency).

+Personal life

+Salim is married to Dr. Rosina Khatun.
+The couple has two sons.